|Luxury Rating:||3.8 / 5|

 Terrific introductory bonus

-The Amex Gold card is currently offering new cardholders 60,000 Membership Rewards points if they spend $4,000 on eligible purchases within the first six months.
-This is not only the highest Amex Gold card bonus to date, but it also beats out the bonus you’ll find on many competing rewards cards.
-The current welcome bonus also gives you three more months to meet the spending requirement than is usually offered on the card (rewards cards typically only offer a three-month timeframe for earning the bonus, versus six with the Amex Gold).
+The Amex Gold card is currently offering new cardholders 60,000 Membership Rewards points if they spend $4,000 on eligible purchases within the first six months of card membership.
+This is not only the highest Amex Gold card bonus to date, but it also beats the bonus you’ll find on many competing rewards cards.
+The current welcome bonus also gives you six months to meet the spending requirement – twice as long as the period usually offered on competing rewards cards.

 Great rewards rate in popular spending categories

-If you spend a significant amount on food purchases – whether you prefer dining in or eating out – the American Express Gold card makes it easy to rack up rewards.
-At restaurants, including takeout and delivery, the Amex Gold Card earns 4 Membership Rewards points per dollar.
+At restaurants, including takeout and delivery in the U.S., the Amex Gold Card earns 4 Membership Rewards points per dollar.
 Uber Eats also counts as part of the 4 point-per-dollar bonus category, allowing you to earn bonus points for getting your favorites delivered.

 You’ll also earn 4 points per dollar at U.S. supermarkets on your first $25,000 in spending per calendar year and 1 point per dollar after you meet that threshold.
 Though having no spending cap would be ideal, a $25,000 cap per calendar year is a generous limit, giving you a nice cushion of just over $2,000 in monthly spending at U.S. supermarkets.

 This is one of the best combined rewards rates you can find in these categories, making the card a shoo-in as one of the best cards for restaurants and supermarkets.
-Since dining and groceries are two of the most popular consumer spending categories, the Amex Gold card’s rewards rate ranks at the very top of the CreditCards.com reards cards ranking database, landing in the top 1% among cards in this category.
+Since dining and groceries are two of the most popular consumer spending categories, the Amex Gold card’s rewards rate ranks at the very top of the CreditCards.com rewards cards ranking database.
 If your spending habits match those of the average person, you can come very close to covering the annual fee just from the rewards you earn on these purchases.
 The Bureau of Labor Statistics reports that average consumers spent $7,316 on food in 2020.
 If you spend this same amount at qualifying locations with the Amex Gold, you’ll earn 29,264 Membership Rewards points.
 When redeemed at a rate of 1 cent per point, you’ll have accrued $292.64 in total rewards value.

 As one Amex Gold cardholder, Andrew Hollar, founder of Fig, puts it: “I find that most families (my own included) spend more money on food each month than any other expense.
 Earning 4x points at both U.S. supermarkets and restaurants is ridiculously valuable.”

 For instance, if you redeem the points from the introductory bonus for travel bookings through American Express Travel, they’re worth around $600.
-Or you could also transfer those points to a partner airline and enjoy even more value.
-We estimate that when transferred to Delta, Amex points would be worth 1.55 cents each (versus just 1 cent each if you booked through the Amex portal).
+On the other hand, we estimate that when transferred to Delta, Amex points would be worth 1.55 cents each (versus just 1 cent each if you booked through the Amex portal).
 In this case, 60,000 points would be worth around $930, netting you a little over 50% more in rewards.

 American Express transfer partners